-A third-party administrator (TPA) is a company that handles the operational and administrative functions of health and supplemental benefit plans—including enrollment, billing, compliance, and member services—on behalf of insurance carriers and plan sponsors, without assuming insurance risk.
+TPA stands for third-party administrator.
+A TPA is a company that handles the operational and administrative functions of health and supplemental benefit plans (enrollment, billing, compliance, and member services) on behalf of insurance carriers and plan sponsors, without assuming insurance risk.
 TPAs are the infrastructure behind the insurance products that agents sell, carriers underwrite, and members rely on.

 What Does a TPA Actually Do?